wongyouth/fastping/README.md

     Options:
-      -f, --file  Nodes file to load                                      [required] -n          Number of requests to perform                         [default: 3] -c          Concurrency, number of multiple requests to make at a time [default: 0]
+      -f, --file  Nodes file to load                                      [required] -n          Number of ping requests to perform for a single node  [default: 3] -c          Concurrency, number of multiple ping requests to make at a time [default: 0]
       -h, --help  Show help                                                [boolean]